wing5wong/artisan-whs-static/source/_extracurricular_activities/athletics.md

 _N.Z.S.S Champs_ are in Inglewood 9-11 December 2022.

 **Training Days:** Monday after school will be for Y9 till 4:30pm.
 Tuesday is club night (optional).
 Thursday after school for all till 4:30pm and Saturday mornings 9:30am at Cooks Garden or other venues.
 There is an entry level and performance group to suit age and experience.

-**Cost:** $45 per student for membership to Athletics Wanganui for club competitions.

 **Contact:** Mrs L Murphy for details or behind the gym on training days @ 3.15pm.